Save the RSR Trail

 These gaps in infrastructure limit the use of the bridge path.
 We know that most people will only choose to ride bicycles for transportation if they feel safe from motor vehicle traffic.
 The current conditions work only for the most brave and enthusiastic riders but fail everyone else.

 Happily, there are projects in the works.
-A half-mile bike/walk path gap on Francisco Boulevard East is supposed to be fixed starting this year.
-And a plan to extend the Bay Trail past San Quentin to the intersection of East Sir Francis Drake and Andersen Drive is in the early stages.
+A half-mile bike/walk path gap on Francisco Boulevard East was finally completed in mid-2025, five years after the bridge path opening.
+And a proposal to extend the Bay Trail past San Quentin to the intersection of East Sir Francis Drake and Andersen Drive is in the early planning stages.

 Advocates for another lane on the bridge propose spending a huge amount of money on it, up to a third of a Billion dollars!
-What, we wonder, could be done with that money instead of another lane that will inevitably fill up.
+What could be done with that money instead of another lane that will inevitably fill up?
 This could warrant its own blog post, but some ideas are:

-• E-bike subsidies – Expanding on the existing $500-1000 rebates currently being offered (sign up today!) to Richmond-San Rafael Bridge commuters
+- E-bike subsidies – Continuing and expanding on the $500-1000 rebates previously offered to Richmond-San Rafael Bridge commuters

 Equity & Access